Richardhartleydev/CryptoApp/README.md

 # CryptoTracker

-A quick project using @coingecko API, HTML, CSS AND JS
+A quick project using @coingecko.com API <br>
+HTML, CSS AND JS

 <hr>